-- As of today, more than 70% of passenger journeys are made by car, and 75% of all the goods transported across Europe are delivered by road freight transport.
-Estimates suggest that passenger transport will increase by 42% and freight transport by 60% 22 by 2050, making it even more difficult to achieve Europe's environmental targets.
-As road transport will continue to be the backbone of mobility for people and goods in the foreseeable future, particular attention should also be paid to develop affordable and clean mobility solutions for all use applications. - Urbanization will be another societal trend to be taken into account: by 2050, it is expected that more than 84% of the European citizens will live in urban areas23.
-This will generate continued challenges related to local (urban) air pollution and noise, including their impacts on health, but also logistics and the delivery of goods in cities, urban space occupation, parking possibilities, charging points deployment and many more.
-Traffic congestion will remain a key issue, even if more intensive teleworking is likely to have a positive influence.
-Urbanization will also have important impacts on rural transport systems which may face the issue of economic viability in more sparsely populated areas.
+As of today, more than 70% of passenger journeys are made by car, and 75% of all the goods transported across Europe are delivered by road freight transport.
+Estimates suggest that passenger transport will increase by 42% and freight transport by 60% by 2050, making it even more difficult to achieve Europe's environmental targets.
+As road transport will continue to be the backbone of mobility for people and goods in the foreseeable future, particular attention should also be paid to develop affordable and clean mobility solutions for all use applications.